 4. Mammoth Hot Springs Campground

 As the northernmost campground in Yellowstone, Mammoth Hot Springs Campground is also the only campground that is open year-round.
-Operated by the National Park Service, Mammoth offers 85 non-electric campsites on a first-come, first-served basis and can accommodate tents, trailers, and RVs.
+It's operated by the National Park Service and offers 85 non-electric campsites on a first-come, first-served basis.
+The sites support tents, trailers, and RVs.

 Mammoth Hot Springs Campground lends quick access to Mammoth Hot Springs itself, where unique travertine terraces catch the eye.
 Other attractions nearby include the hot spot in the Gardner River known as the Boiling River, which offers one of the only spots in the park to soak near a hydrothermal feature.

 All campsites at Mammoth Hot Springs are non-electric and provide access to flushing toilets and potable water.
-Wildlife sightings, including elk and bison, are common in the campground.
+Wildlife sightings, including elk and bison, are common.

 Located not far from the sagebrush steppe that defines the campground, the Mammoth Hot Springs Historic District provides plenty of modern facilities, including the Mammoth Terrace Grill, General Store, and Albright Visitor Center.